Road Cycling: Mont Ventoux & Provence8 Days & 7 Nights

 Just a short hop from Avignon (30min train journey), the River Sorgue encircles the old town and is brimming with pavement cafes ready to give you your first taste of Provence.

-Depending on your arrival time, your bike fitting will be today (or 9.00am tomorrow).
+Depending on your arrival time, your bike fitting will be on your first day.
 If you are bringing your own bike, there is ample storage at the hotel for any bike cases/bags.

 An easy roll from L’Isle sur la Sorgue heads north through Pernes les Fontaines, home of the Comtadin Bike Museum, exhibiting Tour de France antiques to 19th century tandems.
 Continuing north via the ancient trading town of Carpentras, the route climbs through Cairanne onto the roman jewel of Provence, Vaison la Romaine.

 Stretching the legs in anticipation of Mont Ventoux, today’s route follows the L’Ouveze River before swinging climbing to Merindol Les Oliviers (worthy of a café stop).
 By now, you’re north of Mont Ventoux before the route turns south east and rolls via the town of Malaucenedescending through Beaumes de Venise and via Crillon le Brave.
 A shallow ascent finishes the day at the cyclists' town of Bedoin.